morris-frank/uva-rl-reproducibility/docs/index.md

 $$

 We assume that the target $$q_\pi(s,a)$$ is independent of the parametrization $$w$$, which is not true, as unless we reach the final state, we still have to calculate the q-value of the final state-action using $$w$$.
 Because of that, this gradient is called semi-gradient.
-Without this assumption we would calcutate the full gradient.
+Without this assumption we would calculate the full gradient.

 Experience replay is used as a mechanism that smooths the training distribution, and reduces correlation between used samples which is an assumption in stochastic gradient descent.
 It consists of sampling from a fixed size of the last experiences to update the network.
-This reduces parameters' oscilation or divergence (see [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)).
+This reduces parameters' oscillation or divergence (see [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)).

 $$\epsilon$$-decay is also used as an exploration strategy.
 It employs an $$\epsilon$$-greedy strategy, but with a linear decay of its parameter.
 This decrease is stopped when $$\epsilon$$ reaches some minimal value such as 0.05.
 This allows for more exploration in the beginning, which is extremely necessary in the case of scarce rewards, and more exploitation later on, allowing for better convergence of the state action values using a closer-to-optimal policy.